UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/howto.md

 If a job stays in `t` or `dr` state for a long time, the node it was on is likely to be unresponsive - again let us know and we'll investigate.

-A job in `Eqw` will remain in that state until you delete it - you should first have a look at what the error was with `qexplain`.
+A job in `Eqw` will remain in that state until you delete it - you should first have a look at what the error was with `scontrol show job `.

-### qexplain
+### scontrol

-This is a utility to show you the non-truncated error reported by your job. `qstat -j` will show you a truncated version near the bottom of the output.
+This is a utility to display detailed information about the specified job.

 ```
-qexplain 123454
+scontrol show job 123454
 ```

-### qdel
+### scancel

-You use `qdel` to delete a job from the queue.
+You use `scancel` to delete a job from the queue.

 ```
 scancel 123454